dborges/algolia-dborges-demo/README.md

  - CurrentRefinements

-        Shows the currently applied refinements.
+        Shows the currently applied refinements by brand

  - HitsPerPage

         Allows users to change the number of hits displayed per page.
+The options are 6 or 12 considering the grid is set to display 3 items per row.

+ - Tailwind

+        Added tailwind for additional CSS modifications

 ## Getting Started